Marilyn Gardner, in her 2014 book called “Between Worlds: Essays on Culture and Belonging“) wrote about a compelling conversation she once had:

 2. Kreatsoulas et al. “Reconstructing Angina: Cardiac Symptoms in Women and Men.”
 JAMA Intern Med.
 2013; 173(9):829-833.

-NOTE FROM CAROLYN: I wrote much more about doctor-patient communication in my book A Woman’s Guide to Living with Heart Disease, (Johns Hopkins University Press, 2017).
-You can save 20% off the book’s cover price if you order it directly from Johns Hopkins University Press (use their code HTWN).
+NOTE FROM CAROLYN: I wrote much more about doctor-patient communication in my book A Woman’s Guide to Living with Heart Disease, (Johns Hopkins University Press).
+You can save 30% off the book’s cover price if you order it directly from Johns Hopkins University Press (use their code HTWN).
 Or ask for it at your local library, your favourite independent bookshop, or order it online (paperback, hardcover or e-book) at Amazon.

-Q: How has being able to tell your story to a physician helped the way you were diagnosed or treated?
+Q: How has being able to tell your story helped the way you were diagnosed or treated?

 -Visit Marilyn Gardner’s blog at Communicating Across Boundaries, and read her brilliant 2016 guest post here called “Marilyn Gardner’s Stupid Phrases for People in Crisis”